-Joint Action 97/827/JHA of December 1997 adopted by the Council on the basis of article K.3 of the Treaty on European Union, establishing a mechanism for evaluating the application and implementation at national level of international undertakings in the fight against organised crime (OJ L 344, 15.12.1997).
+1 Joint Action 97/827/JHA of December 1997 adopted by the Council on the basis of article K.3 of the Treaty on European Union, establishing a mechanism for evaluating the application and implementation at national level of international undertakings in the fight against organised crime (OJ L 344, 15.12.1997).

-The draft final report, prepared by the General Secretariat of the Council, will be presented to the GENVAL Working Party at its meeting of 13 June 2017, with a view to a preliminary exchange of views.
+The draft final report as set out in doc.
+9986/17, prepared by the General Secretariat of the Council and encompassing the conclusions and recommendations contained in the previously adopted reports for each individual Member State, was presented to the GENVAL Working Party at its meeting of 13 June 2017, with a view to a preliminary exchange of views.